dev-kian/MetaMaskCrypto/README.md

 ## Features

 - Decryption of MetaMask vaults
-- Retrieval of encrypted private keys and other sensitive information
+- Retrieval of encrypted mnemonic phrase and other sensitive information

 ## Installation